video-dev/hls.js/api-extractor/report/hls.js.api.md

     media: HTMLMediaElement;
 }

-// Warning: (ae-missing-release-tag) "MediaKeyFunc" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "MediaKeyFunc" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export type MediaKeyFunc = (keySystem: KeySystems, supportedConfigurations: MediaKeySystemConfiguration[]) => Promise<MediaKeySystemAccess>;

-// Warning: (ae-missing-release-tag) "MediaPlaylist" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "MediaPlaylist" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export interface MediaPlaylist extends LevelParsed {